joseph-njogu/AT-Summit/react-nginx/.docker/README.md

-## Compose sample application at AT Su,,it
+## Compose sample application at AT Summit

 ### Use with Docker Development Environments